 - Medical Expenses.
 You could recover the costs for medical expenses you incurred because of the incident, including future medical expenses—those you incur after a settlement or a trial award.
 Medical expenses include the initial expenses to treat slip and fall injuries, follow-up appointments, additional surgeries, physical therapy, occupational therapy, and cognitive and other psychological therapies.

-- Lost Wages.
-If your injuries prevent you from working, you could collect lost wages until a settlement or a trial award.
-You could also collect future lost wages if you are not able to work at all or you cannot make the same salary or hourly rate after a settlement or a trial award.
-If you lost a loved one because of a trip or slip and fall incident, you could also collect compensation to make up for the lost income because of the loss of your loved one.
+- Lost Income.
+If your injuries prevent you from working, you could collect lost wages or other forms of income until a settlement or a trial award.
+You could also collect future lost income if you are not able to work at all or you cannot make the same salary or hourly rate after a settlement or a trial award.
+If you lost a loved one because of a trip or slip and fall incident, you could also collect compensation to make up for the lost income resulting from the loss of your loved one.

 - Damaged Personal Property.
-If the incident destroys or damages any personal property, including phones, clothing, computers, or other items on your person, the defendant may have to pay to replace or repair it.
+If the incident destroys or damages any personal property, including phones, clothing, computers, or other personal items, the defendant may have to pay to replace or repair those items.

 - End-of-Life Expenses.
 If you lost a loved one because of a trip or slip and fall incident, you could recover funeral, burial, cremation expenses, and other expenses related to the death of your loved one.
 You might have probate court expenses and other administrative expenses in addition to funeral expenses.

-General damages, often referred to as non-economic damages, do not have a monetary value since you cannot put a price on pain and suffering on these types of losses and damages.
+General damages, often referred to as non-economic damages, have a monetary value, even though you cannot produce a receipt for pain and suffering or these other types of losses and damages.
 Non-economic damages may include:

 Pain and Suffering.
-If your injuries cause long-term or permanent disabilities, you could recover compensation for the pain and suffering you experience, including emotional distress.
+If your injuries cause long-term or permanent disabilities, you could recover compensation for the pain and suffering you experience, including emotional distress now and in the future.
 Some injuries require physical and/or occupational therapy, which shows that you are most likely in pain.

 Additionally, some people suffer from depression and anxiety because their injuries and/or long-term or permanent disabilities prevent them from working.
-They might also become afraid of repeating the incident and become withdrawn.
+They might also become afraid of falling again and become withdrawn.
 Accidents often cause post-traumatic stress disorder, though that is more common in traumatic vehicle accidents.
 Often cognitive and other psychological therapy helps with feelings of helplessness, anxiety, and depression.
-The defendant may bear the responsibility of emotional therapies, since you would not have these issues if not for the defendant’s negligence.
+The defendant may bear the responsibility of emotional therapies since you would not have these issues if not for the defendant’s negligence.

 Loss of Quality of Life.
 Some injuries cause long-term or permanent disabilities that might require you to take medications or use ambulatory aids for the rest of your life.
 Others cause amputation, a permanent limp, or other issues that decrease the quality of your life.